GamerClassN7/ESPHomeMarlin2/README.md

+#ESPHome - Marlin2
-# A component that reads Marlin status and messages from the uart.
+### A component that reads Marlin status and messages from the uart.
 ![alt text](image.png)

 A configured uart is required.